webgme/webgme/docs/meta_modeling/read_only_meta_model.rst

 Read-only Meta-model
 ======================
 When designing a web app in webgme it may be preferred to provide the end-users with a meta-model that they cannot edit.
-This can be done through the use of libraries.
+Webgme has a concept the concept of a library which is a separate project that can added and linked from another project.

+For detailed information see the `documentation of here <https://github.com/webgme/webgme/wiki/GME-Libraries>`_.